ParthJadhav/Tkinter-Designer/docs/architecture.md

 - Non-empty output requires explicit confirmation or `--force`.
 - Failed generation does not mutate the previous successful build.
 - Generated Python remains import-safe: `mainloop()` runs only under `__main__`.
+- The desktop window measures its own minimum size from real font metrics at startup, so no control is ever clipped on a platform whose fonts are taller.

 ## Adding an element type